125 Hanwell Road, Fredericton, NB E3B 0Z3

 RYAN LANE

-KINESIOLOGIST / REGISTERED DIETITIAN (C)
+KINESIOLOGIST / REGISTERED DIETITIAN

 Raised in Durham Bridge, NB, Ryan is a dietitian who started work with Foundation Health Centre in 2020.
 After obtaining a bachelor’s degree in Kinesiology Sciences from the University of New Brunswick, he moved to Halifax, where in 2019, he obtained his degree in Applied Human Nutrition from Mount Saint Vincent University.